jabud/math_animations/docs/index.md

  The ones from linear_regression and calculus run using the keyboard.
 Using numbers from 1 to N, for each step of the animation.
  0 resets the animation.

  ...
-I think that is it, if you have any questions you can send me an email to: jorge@jabud.tech
+I think that is it, if you have any questions you can send me an email to: jorge.abud@pm.me